Published May 2017

-Worldwide consumption of high-intensity sweeteners is largely dependent on production of diet carbonated soft drinks and food.
-Beverages make up the majority of world high-intensity sweetener consumption, followed by food, tabletop sweeteners, personal care products (such as toothpaste) and pharmaceuticals.
+Worldwide consumption of HIS is largely dependent on production of diet carbonated soft drinks and food.
+Beverages make up the majority of world HIS consumption, followed by food, tabletop sweeteners, personal care products (such as toothpaste and mouthwash), and pharmaceuticals.

 The following table shows the relative sweetness of various high-intensity sweeteners relative to sucrose (table sugar), which is the “gold standard” of sweetness (sugar or sucrose = 1):

-Cyclamate was the leading sweetener in terms of consumption volume, accounting for 51% of global high-intensity sweetener consumption in 2013.
-Because cyclamate is only 30 times as sweet as sucrose, however, it was responsible for just 11% of sucrose equivalents.
-Saccharin, which is 300 times as sweet as sucrose, was the leading sweetener in terms of sucrose equivalents, despite being second with respect to consumption volume.
-Saccharin accounted for 42% of total sucrose equivalents in 2013.
+Cyclamate was the leading sweetener in terms of consumption volume, responsible for almost half of global HIS consumption in 2016.
+Because cyclamate is only 30 times as sweet as sucrose, however, it accounted for just 10% of sucrose equivalents.
+Saccharin, which is 300 times as sweet as sucrose, was third with respect to consumption volume but first in terms of sucrose equivalents.
+Saccharin accounted for 37% of total sucrose equivalents in 2016.